 Masithandane trains home based care-givers in all matters relating to home care including how to bath, change dressings, take blood pressure, do diabetic testing, weight checks, cook meals and provide compassionate support for bed-ridden, ill and elderly people.

-A plot has been bought in Kalossie Street with funds from a private donor.
-It's literally across the road from Grace Fellowship premises.
-With help from Global Funding, building plans have been submitted to Knysna Municipality and a re-zoning application for a 6-bed Care and Respite Centre.
+A plot was bought in Kalossie Street with funds from a private donor literally across the road from Grace Fellowship premises.
+With help from Global Funding, building plans were submitted to Knysna Municipality and a re-zoning application for a 6-bed Care and Respite Centre.

 Masithandane has found many partners that assist them in their